wolfSSL/wolfssl-nginx/README.md

 Nginx has a repository of tests that can be obtained with the following command:
  - git clone https://github.com/nginx/nginx-tests.git

 To run the tests see the README.
 Tests are expected to pass with exceptions.
-An example of runnning the tests:
+An example of running the tests:
  1. Change into nginx-tests directory.
  2. Run tests: TEST_NGINX_BINARY=../nginx-<nginx-version>-wolfssl/objs/nginx prove .